Project Funding & Incentives

 Montana, Missoula County and the city of Missoula offer an array of incentives, including Tax Increment Financing districts and New Markets Tax Credits, to attract business investment and nurture growth.
 Incentives vary by industry, business size and other factors.
 A full list of available state tax incentives for businesses can be found on the Montana Department of Revenue’s website.

 The following is a partial list of programs we work with to help existing and relocating Western Montana businesses grow.
-In addition, we can connect you with commercial lenders throughout the area or to local investors via the MEP Angel Network.
+In addition, we can connect you with commercial lenders throughout the area.
 Please don’t hesitate to contact us for more information about these or other assistance opportunities.

 PARTNERSHIP IN ACTION